Ebola-quarantined U.S. nurse to sue in test of states' policies

 “The case law makes clear that the policy should be driven by medical fact, not fear,” he said.

-Michelle Mello, a professor of law and health policy at Stanford University, said courts in such cases seek to balance the level of danger posed by the disease with the likelihood that the individual poses a public threat.
+Michelle Mello, professor of law and public health at Harvard University, said courts in such cases seek to balance the level of danger posed by the disease with the likelihood that the individual poses a public threat.

 But she said courts have found reason to uphold past quarantines, even when there was no definitive proof the individuals were ill.

-“I don’t think it is clear, but I suspect when all is said and done, it won’t be successful,” said Mello, also an adjunct professor at Harvard University.
+“I don’t think it is clear, but I suspect when all is said and done, it won’t be successful,” she said.

 Lawrence Gostin, a Georgetown University law professor and health expert, said states’ authority to issue quarantine orders is broad, but not unlimited.